teohkt/ReactExercises/README.md

-"# ReactExercises"

-Installed
+# ReactExercises

+## NPM used

-Node
+### Node
+Asynchronous event-driven JavaScript runtime

-axios
+### axios
+Promise based HTTP client for the browser and node.js.
+Able to download json from links.

-redux
+### redux
+Maintains the state of entire application into a single immutable object.
+New objects are created using actions and reducers

-react-redux
+### react-redux
+Official react bidning for redux

+### redux-thunk
+Middleware that allows you to write action creators that returns functions instead of just actions.
+These returned functions are automatically invoked.
+This was used for blogs within the action fetchUser which returned the function which searched for individual users.

+### lodash
+* ``_.memoize``: Remembers the result of the function returned, redeuces the need for constanly calling for an already known result
+* ``_.map``: iterates through array and pulls just one property
+* ``_.uniq``: finds just the unique values

+## Setup
-Create new app within workspace npx create-react-app <name of project>
+Create new app within workspace
+  >npx create-react-app <name of project>
-npm uninstall -g create-react-app rm -rf /usr/local/bin/create-react-app
+  >npm uninstall -g create-react-app
+  >rm -rf /usr/local/bin/create-react-app

 Start react server
-npm start
+  >npm start

-If you clone repo onto a new machine, you need to use the following to get all the dependencies on that machine. npm install
+If you clone repo onto a new machine, you need to use the following to get all the dependencies on that machine.
+  >npm install

-If a process is running on a port that is not, npx kill-port <port number>
+If a process is running on a port that is not,
+  >npx kill-port <port number>

-Slimmed down version of create-react-app npx nano-react-app my-app
+Slimmed down version of create-react-app
+  >npx nano-react-app my-app